 We ate our packed lunches on the cliff above the pool before heading back.
 There are also primitive campsites scattered around, usually a bit off the trail with a rock ring fireplace.
 Some of the further destinations in the Opal Creek Wilderness are too far to be easily reached in a day, so the sites could be used as a jumping off place.
 There are also rustic cabins available for weekend rental at the Opal Creek Ancient Forest Center.

 We had read about a natural water slide that was on Opal Creek, and we found it on our hike back.
 As it was a hot summer day, there were several people already enjoying the slide.
 It just might be the best place on the creek.
 Nearly everyone tried it, with the kids going down several times each.
-We also refilled our bottles with the clear and cold water, which tasted sweet and pure.
-It is not recommended to drink water without purifying it when you are hiking, but we couldn't resist.
-It was so refreshing!

 After hiking back to the bridge and service road, we stopped again at Sawmill Falls/Cascada de los Niños.
 There is a somewhat challenging climb down a rock face that juts out to bisect another ridiculously clear blue pool.
 The kids enjoyed climbing up and down the rocks while the adults just relaxed and enjoyed the view.
 It would be a great place to come and play in the water on a hot day.